Matt-Eva/freecreate-go-neo/docs/code_guide.md

 Models are implemented as `structs`.

-Any data that pertains to a specific type of data will be implemented as a model-related struct.
-This includes data the API receives and emits.

-All structs pertaining to a specific type of data should be stored in the model file.

 All models that will be entered into the database must have a factory function to generate the model and a validation function that validates the model's data upon generation.

 All generator and validation functions must have tests.

+Any data that is involved in the creation or updating of a database entity must be declared in the model file.

 ### Queries